Kathalia Upazila: Markets

+Transport

 The distance from the capital city of Dhaka to Kathalia is 226 km.
 The upazila is located 60 and 43 km south from Barisal and Jhalokati respectively.
 This upazila can be reached by road from Dhaka via Barisal and Jhalokati.
 Buses to Kathalia are available from Gabtali and Sayedabad bus stations in Dhaka.
 Besides, Kathalia can be reached directly from the divisional cities of Barisal, Chittagong and Khulna.
 Recently, Kathalia-Dhaka-Kathalia BRTC air-conditioned bus service has been launched.

 Notable personalities

 The notable personalities of this area are: